gnieboer/tsp-redesign/_funds/F.md

   - [Government/Government-Related, 38.7]
   - [Asset-Backed Securities, 30.7]
   - [Credit, 30.6]
-top_ten_update: 12/31/2018
+top_ten_update:
 top_ten_holdings:
   - namex: ignored because of top_ten_text
     abbrx: XXXX
 top_ten_text: |
-  <p>The F Fund tracks the Bloomberg Barclays U.S. Aggregate Bond Index,
-  a broadly diversified index of the U.S. bond market.</p>
+  The F Fund tracks the Bloomberg Barclays U.S. Aggregate Bond Index, a broadly diversified index of the U.S. bond market.

-  <p>On December 31, 2018, the index included 10,252 notes and bonds.</p>
+  On December 31, 2018, the index included 10,252 notes and bonds.

-  <p>Because the U.S. Aggregate contains such a large number of securities,
-  it is not feasible for the F Fund to invest in each security in the index.</p>
+  Because the U.S. Aggregate contains such a large number of securities, it is not feasible for the F Fund to invest in each security in the index.
 additional_info: |
   By law, the F Fund must be invested in fixed-income securities.
 The Federal Retirement Thrift Investment Board has chosen to invest the F Fund in an index fund that tracks the Bloomberg Barclays U.S. Aggregate Bond Index, a broadly diversified index of the U.S. bond market.